valleyofdoom/PC-Tuning/README.md

 - Windows Server may force you to enter a password which can be optionally be removed in later steps

 - If you are configuring Windows 11, press ``Shift+F10`` to open CMD and execute ``oobe\BypassNRO.cmd``.
-This will allow us to continue without an internet connection by unlocking the ``continue with limited setup`` option as demonstrated in the video examples below
+This will allow us to continue without an internet connection by unlocking the ``continue with limited setup`` option as demonstrated in the video examples below.
+With that said, this also removes the requirement to sign in with a Microsoft account which I highly advise against for privacy reasons generally speaking

 - See [assets/videos/oobe-windows7-example.mp4](/assets/videos/oobe-windows7-example.mp4)
 - See [assets/videos/oobe-windows8-example.mp4](/assets/videos/oobe-windows8-example.mp4)